mwpennell/phyloPCA/analysis/README.md

-# Statistical and conceptual challenges in the comparative analysis of principal components -- analysis
+## Statistical and conceptual challenges in the comparative analysis of principal components -- Analysis

 The purpose of this project was to investigate the effects of different ways of reducing the dimensionality of phylogenetic comparative data on evolutionary inferences.
 There are two components to this project: a simulation study and an analysis of two empirical datasets.